-By taking all error sources into consideration, and adding the uncertainties in quadrature, the values of the first ten $\xi$-moments of $D$-meson twist-2, 3 DAs are shown in Table~\ref{txin}.
+By taking all error sources, such as $D$-meson mass and decay constant, $u$- and $c$-quark masses, as well as vacuum condensates, etc., shown in Eqs.~\eqref{input1} and \eqref{input2}, into consideration, and adding the uncertainties in quadrature, the values of the first ten $\xi$-moments of $D$-meson twist-2, 3 DAs are shown in Table~\ref{txin}.
 Here, we give the first two Gegenbauer moments of $D$-meson twist-2, 3 DAs for reference, that is,

 at scale $\mu = 2{\rm GeV}$.

 In the above work, in order to calculate the $\xi$-moments of $D$-meson twist-3 DAs $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^\sigma(x,\mu)$, one should calculate the normalization constants $\mu_D^p$ and $\mu_D^\sigma$ first.
 Under the assumption that the sum rules of zeroth $\xi$-moments $\left<\xi^0_p\right>_{3;D}$ and $\left<\xi^0_\sigma\right>_{3;D}$ can be normalized in appropriate Borel windows, the sum rules of $\mu_D^p$ and $\mu_D^\sigma$ can be obtained by taking $n=0$ in Eqs.~\eqref{xinp} and \eqref{xins} and substituting $\left<\xi^0_p\right>_{3;D} = \left<\xi^0_\sigma\right>_{3;D} = 1$ into these two sum rules.
 We require the continuum state's contributions are less than $30\%$ and dimension-six condensate's contributions are not more than $5\%$ and $0.5\%$ to determine the Borel windows for $\mu_D^p$ and $\mu_D^\sigma$, respectively.
 By adding the uncertainties derived from all error sources in quadrature, we have,